History of Harlem: 1960s race riots

 At least two dozen groups of black nationalists also operated in New York, many of them in Harlem.
-The most important of these was the Nation of Islam, whose Temple Number Seven was run by Malcolm X from 1952–1963.
+The most important of these was the Nation of Islam, whose Temple Number Seven was run by Malcolm X from 1952 to 1963.
 Malcolm X was assassinated in the Audubon Ballroom in Washington Heights in 1965.
 The neighborhood remains an important center for the Nation of Islam.

 In 1963, Inspector Lloyd Sealy became the first African-American officer of the NYPD to command a police station, the 28th precinct in Harlem.
 Community relations between Harlem residents and the NYPD were strained as civil rights activists requested that the NYPD hire more black police officers, specifically in Harlem.
 In 1964, across Harlem's three precincts, the ratio was one black police officer for every six white officers.

 A riot occurred in the summer of 1964 following the fatal shooting of an unarmed 15-year-old black teenager by an off-duty white police lieutenant.
 One person was killed, more than 100 were injured, and hundreds more were arrested.
 Property damage and looting were extensive.
 The riot would later spread out of Manhattan and into the borough of Brooklyn and neighborhood of Bedford-Stuyvesant, the heart of Brooklyn's African-American community.
 In the aftermath of the riots, the federal government funded a pilot program called Project Uplift, in which thousands of young people in Harlem were given jobs during the summer of 1965.
 The project was inspired by a report generated by HARYOU called Youth in the Ghetto.
 HARYOU was given a major role in organizing the project, along with the National Urban League and nearly 100 smaller community organizations.

 In 1966, the Black Panthers organized a group in Harlem, agitating for violence in pursuit of change.
 Speaking at a rally of the Student Nonviolent Coordinating Committee (SNCC), Max Stanford, a Black Panther, declared that the United States "could be brought down to its knees with a rag and some gasoline and a bottle."

 In April 1968, Harlemites rioted after the assassination of Martin Luther King Jr., as did black residents in over 100 other U.S. cities.
 Two people died—one stabbed to death in a crowd and another trapped in a burning building.
 However, the rioting in New York was minor compared to that in other American cities.
 Mayor John Lindsay helped to quell the rioting by marching up Lenox Avenue in a "hail of bricks" to confront the angry crowds.
 (See also King assassination riots.)